Murphy's double-double leads Minnesota over Alabama A&M

+"Just watching college basketball, we've seen a lot of upsets," said Murphy, a junior forward and co-captain.
+"Anybody can beat anybody on any given night, so we keep that in the back of our minds."

-Four other scored in double figures for the Gophers (5-0).
+Four others scored in double figures for the Gophers (5-0).
 Davonte Fitzgerald had 13, Nate Mason scored 12 and Reggie Lynch and Jamir Harris each added 11.
+Minnesota coach Richard Pitino spread out the minutes, with his reserves on the court for nearly half of the game.

+"I wanted to get the bench guys some minutes," Pitino said.
+"Those were good minutes for them to play, not to mention we've got to travel (Wednesday) and we have to prepare for two games, so it was good to get rest (for the starters) as well."

+Minnesota heads to New York City for the weekend, with games against UMass and No. 25 Alabama on tap.
+When they return home, they'll face No. 11 Miami and open Big Ten play against Rutgers before playing true road games at Nebraska and Arkansas.
+With those tough tests around the corner, Tuesday's game could not have worked out better for the Gophers.

 Mohamed Sherif led the Bulldogs (0-4) with 10 points.

 The Bulldogs went the first 11 minutes without a two-point field goal, preferring outside shots due to the Gophers' size advantage.
-A&M's first four baskets came from 3-point range, but Minnesota built a 26-12 lead thanks to 12 quick points from Mason.
+A&M's first four baskets came from 3-point range, but Minnesota built a 26-12 lead thanks to 12 quick points from Mason and the rout was on.

-In the last minute of the first half, reserve big man Fitzgerald threw down a dunk and drained a long jump shot for the Gophers before Murphy beat the buzzer with a step-back jumper to put Minnesota on top 47-25.

-Harris, a freshman guard, hit 3-pointers from the same spot in the corner on three consecutive possessions in the second half as Gophers coach Richard Pitino played his reserves almost exclusively for the final 10 minutes of the game.
+"I want our starters playing crisp minutes together, and I saw that," Pitino said.
+"I thought they were all really good."

 BIG PICTURE